-1. A self-study will be prepared by a program’s curriculum committee or like body and include consultation with students and other relevant communities.
+1. A self-study will be prepared by the academic unit and include consultation with students and other relevant communities.
 These communities may include academic departments or programs within the university, as well as stakeholders in the broader community, including employers and professional associations.
 One author whose responsibility it is to assemble all material must be identified and recorded on the document.
 Typically, this author will be a chair, program coordinator, or associate dean (in non-departmentalized faculties).

 2. A draft of the Self-Study will be submitted for review and comment to the Quality Assurance Office and relevant Faculty dean(s), in the case of undergraduate programs.
 In the case of graduate programs, the Self-Study draft will be submitted to the Quality Assurance Office, Faculty dean and dean of Graduate and Postdoctoral Studies.
 Where both undergraduate and graduate degrees are being reviewed, the Quality Assurance Office and all relevant deans will receive the draft Self-Study.

 3. After receiving feedback from the Quality Assurance Office and the dean(s), the program director,

 coordinator, chair, or associate dean will revise the Self-Study in response to the feedback.

 4. The Program Review Sub-Committee will select a review committee (in camera) from the nominees recommended by the program.

 5. The Quality Assurance Office will contact the review committee, schedule the site visit, and submit the Self-Study for appraisal.